What are tactile graphics?

-What are tactile graphics?
-Tactile graphics or raised line drawings are feely pictures.
-They convey non-textual information to people who are blind or have low vision.
-And they help blind people navigate in a highly visual world.
+Tactile graphics, or raised line drawings are images designed to be explored by touch.
+They convey non-textual information to people who are blind or have low vision and help them navigate through a highly visual world.

 How do you create tactile graphics?

-You can find more information on tactile graphics and why they are so important for VIPs (visually impaired persons) on 10 things to know about tactile graphics:
+You can find more information on tactile graphics and why they are so important for VIPs (visually impaired persons) on 10 things to know about tactile graphics.

 Other resources: